 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Soybean Futures Lower at Midday Thursday; Corn Mixed; Wheat Flat-Higher
+Soybean Futures Higher at Midday Monday; Corn Flat-Lower; Wheat Mixed

-Corn futures are narrowly mixed at midday Thursday; soybean futures are 2 to
+Corn futures are flat to 1 cent lower at midday Monday; soybean futures are

 David M. Fiala